akoen/portfolio/content/posts/privacy/index.md

 I want to live in a world where I can take a picture on my phone without it being brought up in an interview or share secrets with a loved one in confidence.
 When I know that my every move is being watched, I become tired and afraid.
 I no longer want to express myself in my freest capacity or share an opinion that may lose me points on an invisible scoreboard that determines my future.

-I want to be forgotten.
+I want the right to be forgotten.

 # Read some more